Raising Money for

 - The Migraine Research Foundation was founded in 2006 to address this lack of funding.

-- Since 2006, MRF has awarded more than $3 million in research grants in such areas as basic science, genetics, childhood migraine, and studies investigating new treatments and therapies.
+- Since 2006, MRF has awarded 76 grants and supported 98 investigators in 12 countries in such areas as basic science, genetics, childhood migraine, and studies investigating new treatments and therapies.

 - 100% of all donations go to fund research and help sufferers as members of MRF’s Board of Directors cover all of the operating expenses.

 The information provided here should not be used for the diagnosis, treatment, or evaluation of any medical condition.
 The Migraine Research Foundation has made every effort to ensure that the information is accurate; however, we cannot warranty its reliability, completeness, or timeliness. © Migraine Research Foundation.